Thakurgaon District: Economy

-However the community's distance from the capital causes difficulties in getting sufficient technical and logistic support and in transporting local products to the national market.
-It is not easy for the investors to set up their business far away from the center of national trade and commerce.
+However, the community's distance from the capital poses challenges in obtaining adequate technical and logistical support and in transporting local products to the national market.
+It is not easy for investors to establish businesses far away from the center of national trade and commerce.
+Despite these challenges, Thakurgaon is experiencing rapid development.
+Some business groups, such as the Younis Group and Kazi Farm, have initiated investments in Thakurgaon.
+With these developments, the agriculture-based district is expected to transform into an industrial hub in the near future.

 Places of interest

 There are various places of interest in the district, these include: